BBD-Beanpedia/Beanpedia/README.md

+# Project Overview
+Welcome Bean Enthusiasts!

+Beanpedia is envisioned as a comprehensive digital encyclopedia dedicated to all things beans, offering an extensive database of bean varieties, complete with their colour, size, origin, and type.
+It aims to serve as a one-stop resource for bean enthusiasts, gardeners, and cooks alike, featuring a rich collection of bean information.
+By weaving together educational content, culinary inspiration, and practical gardening advice, Beanpedia aspires to celebrate the diversity and significance of beans in cultures around the world, promoting sustainability and a deeper appreciation for this versatile food.

 # Project Installation

 This section of the README will provide instructions to get the project running in a development environment.